-STATE OF HAWAII DEPARTMENT OF ACCOUNTING AND GENERAL SERVICES ANNUAL REPORT ON THE ENHANCED 9-1-1 BOARD FOR THE PERIOD OF JULY 1, 2019 THROUGH JUNE 30, 2020
+STATE OF HAWAII DEPARTMENT OF ACCOUNTING AND GENERAL SERVICES ANNUAL REPORT ON THE ENHANCED 9-1-1 BOARD FOR THE PERIOD OF JULY 1, 2021 THROUGH JUNE 30, 2022

-Pursuant to Section 138-6, HRS, the Enhanced 9-1-1 (E911) Board (the Board) shall submit an annual report to the legislature no later than twenty days prior to convening of each regular session.
+According to Section 138-6, HRS, the Enhanced 9-1-1 (E911) Board (the Board) shall submit an annual report to the legislature no later than twenty days before convening of each regular session.
 The Enhanced 9-1-1 Fund is comprised of monthly surcharges imposed on every commercial mobile radio and VoIP service connection.
-For the purposes of this report, the Enhanced 9-1-1 Fund will be referred to as "the Fund", the Public Safety Answering Points as "PSAPs", the Wireless connection service providers as "WSPs", and the Voice over Internet Protocol connection service providers as "VoIPs".
+For this report, the Enhanced 9-1-1 Fund will be referred to as "the Fund," the Public Safety Answering Points as "PSAPs," the Wireless connection service providers as "WSPs," and the Voice over Internet Protocol connection service providers as "VoIPs."